matheuscandido/courier/README.md

 - [ ] Editing and saving open requests
 - [ ] Add new requests to existing collections
 - [ ] Implement exporting existing collections
+- [ ] Renaming requests and folders
+- [ ] Add proper exception handling everywhere
 - [ ] Add colors to HTTP verbs on tab handles
-- [ ] Add proper exception handling everywhere
 - [ ] Add breaks for misbehaviors on the UI (ex: send request with empty URL field)
 - [ ] Add query params tab to request

+-- Future workable improvements --

 - [ ] Move loading collections to a new thread on startup
+- [ ] Compatibility with more collection schema versions
+- [ ] Environment system
+- [ ] Upgrade libraries for GTK4 and libadwaita